carlescliment/sinatra-personal-webpage/_posts/rubifying-my-blog.md

 The most shocking change you will probably notice is that I am talking to you in English.
 It makes me writing posts a bit harder, and may be you do not read me as fluently as before if you are Spanish.
 But, hey, this is good for both of us.

-There are many reasons to write a blog in English, but the one I'm doing it to is: English is the _lingua franca_ in the Internet and we all should be using it for professional matters.
+There are many reasons to write a blog in English, but the one because I'm doing it is: face it, English is the _lingua franca_ in the Internet and we all should be using it for professional matters.
 Furthermore, I feel a lack of comfort with my English and want to practise and get better.
 I think these are enough reasons for making the switch, don't you?

 My twitter will still be in Spanish, so long as I consider it in my personal, not professional, space.